-It’s a question that many high school seniors dread, especially around this time of year, as they anxiously await early action/decision results and are in the thick of completing applications for regular decision.
-You’ve probably already talked extensively about this subject with your parents and immediate family members, and the last thing you want to do is rehash it with someone you only see once a year or so.
+It’s a question that many high school seniors dread.
+Especially around this time of year, as they anxiously await early action/decision results and are in the thick of completing applications for regular decision.
+You’ve probably already talked extensively about this subject with your parents and immediate family members.
+The last thing you want to do is rehash it with someone you only see once a year or so.
 So, what should you do when a family member or other holiday guest inevitably asks about your college plans?
-Here are some strategies:

 - Offer a generic answer, like, “I’m still exploring my options,” and then turn the conversation back to the other person.
-Most people love talking about themselves, and many who went to college especially enjoy talking about that time in their lives.
-Ask about the person’s own college experience: where did they go, what did they study, what are some of their favorite memories, etc.
+Most people love talking about themselves.
+Many who went to college especially enjoy talking about that time in their lives.
+Ask about the person’s own college experience.
+Where did they go, what did they study, what are some of their favorite memories, etc.

 - As a response to the original question or as a follow up to the above scenario, say that you’re really stressed out about college and just don’t feel like talking about it.
 Most people will respect that.